-For the most recent fishing season for Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT specify:
+For the most recently completed fishing season for Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT specify:

-- Was a mandatory VMS that complies with CCSBT's VMS resolution in operation?
+- i.
+Was a mandatory VMS that complies with CCSBT's VMS resolution in operation?
 All Korean-flagged fishing vessels fishing for SBT are in full compliance with the CCSBT VMS requirements, whose track records and positions are constantly monitored. - ii.
 If a mandatory VMS that complies with CCSBT's VMS resolution was not in operation, provide details of non-compliance and plans for further improvement.
 N/A - iii.
-The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that were required to report to a National VMS system:- iv.
-The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that actually reported to a National VMS system:-

-1) FVs: 9 2) CVs: 1
+The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that were required to report to a National VMS system:1) FVs: 9 2) CVs: 0 - iv.
+The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that actually reported to a National VMS system:1) FVs: 9 2) CVs: 0 - v.
+Reasons for any non-compliance with VMS requirements and action taken by the Member.
+N/A - vi.
+In the event of a technical failure of a vessel's VMS, the vessel's geographical position (latitude and longitude) at the time of failure and the length of time the VMS was inactive.
+Oryong No.373 had multiple temporary failures of the primary VMS on board for the following periods: 1) June 17 to 27, 2) July 3 to 8, 3) July 12 to 24.
+FMC received the list of missing positions from an alternative MTU on board the vessel and sent it to the ICCAT Secretariat. - vii.
+A description of any investigations initiated in accordance with paragraph 3(b) of the CCSBT VMS resolution including progress to date and any actions taken.
+N/A